radius-project/radius/docs/content/platforms/local/index.md

 ## Overview

 With a Radius local environment you can run your applications on your machine without the need for an Azure subscription or remote Kubernetes cluster.
-This makes it easy to develop applications and try them out without waiting for a full deployment.
+This makes it easy to develop applications and try them out without waiting for a full deployment to the cloud.

-Try one out as part of the [Container App Store sample]({{< ref container-app-store-microservice >}}).
+Try one out as part of the [local dev guide]({{< ref run-locally >}}):

+{{< button text="💻 Local dev guide" page="run-locally" color="success" newtab="true" >}}

 ## Features